ivganev/tutoring/README.md

 # Gradient Ascent Tutoring Site

 Webpage for Iordan Ganev's tutoring business.
-If all is well, it should be live at <https://grad-ascent.com/>.
+If all is well, the site is live at <https://grad-ascent.com/>.

-Made using the [Minimal Theme](https://github.com/pages-themes/minimal), a Jekyll theme for GitHub Pages.
+This site uses the [Minimal Theme](https://github.com/pages-themes/minimal), a Jekyll theme for GitHub Pages.